Omalizumab (Xolair) is a medicine approved by the U.S. Food

 and Drug Administration (FDA) for use in people age 12 and older who have moderate

 or severe persistent

-peak expiratory flow (PEF), reduces the need for other
+peak expiratory flow (PEF), reduce the need for other

 Omalizumab is injected, and the dose is determined by a person's body

 weight and IgE level.

 Your doctor may recommend this medicine if:

 Your asthma is not well controlled after using inhaled

 leukotriene pathway modifiers for 3 months.
 People who use oral or injected